Awhile back one of our readers emailed us with the following question:

 You don’t need Commercial Survival foods

 Some people make the mistake of thinking they need to buy expensive commercial survival food.
-In my opinion you would be better served by stocking up on the foods that you already eat.
+In my opinion, you would be better served by stocking up on the foods that you already eat.
 Commercial survival food can cost thousands of dollars for a single person.
-Now add up all the members in your family and most people would be hard pressed to find that kind of money just laying around the house.
+Now add up all the members of your family and most people would be hard-pressed to find that kind of money just lying around the house.

 Buy When it’s on Sale, and Become an Extreme Couponer.

 Well, you don’t have to spend hours upon hours clipping coupons, but you should take advantage of every chance you can get to save money.
 Most major food manufacturers offer money-saving coupons through their websites, local newspapers, Facebook pages or other online resources.

 A few minutes of work every week can save you thousands of dollars throughout the course of a year.

 If you’re short on funds, compensate by stocking up on knowledge.
 By learning everything you can about the art of survival, you will ensure that you and your family have a better than average chance of surviving if things go bad.

 Most survival situations can be prevented or survived by learning basic survival skills.

 Having a basic understanding of survival and knowing the techniques are not enough.
 While knowledge is a key aspect of survival, taking the time to practice your skills is a key part of the survival puzzle.
 Training is what makes the difference between success and failure (life or death).